Table of Contents

 “… Michael and his angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.”

-God didn’t destroy the evil angels immediately but had to allow sin to run its course, so that the whole universe can see the fruits of evil and never question God’s justice and love again.
+God didn’t destroy Satan and his angels immediately but had to allow sin to run its course, so that the whole universe can see the fruits of evil and never question God’s justice and love again.
 Had God destroyed the evil angels, His other creatures would have served Him out of fear.

 This wicked angel is a liar and the father of lies (John 8:44).
 He deceives people by making himself appear as an angel of light (2 Corinthians 11:14).
 In fact, he will perform miracles and use “all power and signs and lying wonders” to lead the world astray (2 Thessalonians 2:9).
 He will perform great “wonders to deceive, if possible, even the elect” (Matthew 24:24).